 Once you have been admitted to a program and have decided to attend, take the following steps:

-File a Notice of Study Leave form (which includes a waiver) via eBear.
-For students interested in studying abroad for the FALL '13 or FULL ACADEMIC YEAR 13-14 these are due by April 1, 2013 by 5:00 p.m.
+File a Notice of Study Leave form (which includes a waiver) via myBarnard.
+For students interested in studying abroad for the Spring 2015 Term, these are due by Friday, October 31, 2014 by 5:00 p.m.
 You will not be officially on leave until you submit this form.
 Bills from the bursar, memos from the registrar etc will assume you are NOT studying abroad until you submit the Notice of Study Leave.
 This is very important!!
-To submit, log onto your eBear account, click on the Study Abroad tab, choose the Notice of Study Leave form in the left-hand navigation bar.
+To submit, log onto your myBarnard account, click on the Academics tab, on the right-side menu there is are drop-down options for Study Abroad, choose the Notice of Study Leave form.
 Complete and submit.

-File for study leave course approvals on eBear as soon as you can.
+File for study leave course approvals on myBarnard as soon as you can.
 Information on the credit approval process is detailed on the getting credit pages.